SUBSTANCE ABUSE INTERVENTIONS:

 As mentioned, close family members like parents, siblings and children are typically part of a drug intervention team.
 Close friends and other support people may also participate.

 Beyond these key participants, a drug intervention specialist is an important part of an intervention team.
-These professionals are trained in the signs of addiction and can help family members communicate effectively with each other throughout the course of an intervention.
+These professionals are trained in the signs of alcoholism and addiction and can help family members communicate effectively with each other throughout the course of an intervention.
 An interventionist can also increase your chances of success by keeping the meeting on track and helping to dissolve conflict.

 Effectiveness of Drug Interventions